rcqx/psychrometrics/1_psychrometrics/README.md

 Where v is the moist air specific volume, m3/kgda

-**Humidity parameters involving saturation** (moist air saturation)
+### Humidity parameters involving saturation (moist air saturation)

+**Saturation humidity ratio _W s ( t, p )_**

-* **Saturation humidity ratio:** Humidity ratio of moist air saturated to water at a same temperature and pressure
+Humidity ratio of moist air saturated to water at a same temperature and pressure

+**Relative humidity _RH_**

-* **Relative humidity:** Ratio of water vapor partial pressure in moist air at dew-point pressure and temperature to the reference saturation water vapor partial pressure ar dry-bulb pressure and temperature.
+Ratio of water vapor partial pressure in moist air at dew-point pressure and temperature to the reference saturation water vapor partial pressure ar dry-bulb pressure and temperature.

+In layman's terms, tells us how much water vapor is in the air, compared to how much it could hold at that temperature.
+It is shown as a percent

+	( phi ) = ( p wv _ enh /p wvs _ ref | p,t ) = [ f ( p, t dp ) e (t dp ) ] / [ f ( p, t db ) e ( t db )]

+**Dew-point temperature _(td)_**

-* **Dew-point temperature:** Temperature of moist air saturated at pressure, with same humidity ratio W as that of the given sample of moist air.
+Temperature of moist air saturated at pressure, with same humidity ratio W as that of the given sample of moist air.

+Put simply, is the temperature the air needs to be cooled to (at constant pressure) in order to achieve a relative humidity (RH) of 100%.

+	W s ( p, t d ) = W

+**Thermodynamic wet-bulb temperature _(t)_**

-* **Thermodynamic wet-bulb temperature:** Temperature at which water, by evaporating into moist air at dry-bulb temperature and humidity ratio, can bring air to saturation adiabatically at the same temperture while total pressure is constant.
+Temperature at which water, by evaporating into moist air at dry-bulb temperature and humidity ratio, can bring air to saturation adiabatically at the same temperture while total pressure is constant.

 ## 1.6 Perfect gas relationships for dry and moist air